headforwards-spd/headforwards-website/src/pages/info-pages/dedicated-teams.md

       - type: markdown-component
-        text: "Our dedicated teams can be self-contained delivery teams that provide or extend any in-house capability, or they can become an extension of existing teams, augmenting them with specific skillsets as needed.  \r
+        text: "Our dedicated teams can be self-contained delivery teams that provide or extend any in-house capability, or they can become an extension of existing teams, augmented with specific skillsets as needed. \r

-          \r
+          \ \r

           A core aspect of the Headforwards approach to building a dedicated team or teams is that the client is an integral part of the recruitment process.
 This is truly a long-term partnership solution.
-          These teams will be actively involved in understanding their clients technical and business roadmaps and will be focused on those goals for the long term. \r \r
+          These teams will be actively involved in understanding their clients technical and business roadmaps and will be focused on those goals for the long term.\r

-          \r
+          \ \r

-          Because these dedicated teams are also an integral part of Headforwards, clients benefit from all the knowledge sharing and working practices that are a part of our philosophy; an Agile approach to development, techniques such as pair programming and mob programming and Agile ‘ceremonies’ such as daily stand-ups. "
+          Because these dedicated teams are also an integral part of Headforwards, clients benefit from all the knowledge sharing and working practices that are a part of our philosophy; an Agile approach to development, techniques such as pair and mob programming and our internal knowledge sharing and communities of practice events.\r"
       - type: quote-component
         quote: When clients and teams work closely together, communication becomes much easier.
 Our developers feel confident approaching the client with